bhk/rio/concepts.md

 other programming languages).

 Also, Rio does not confuse properties with members of collections.
-Indexing expressions -- e.g. `value[index]` -- access members of an array or dictionary, not their properties.
+Indexing expressions -- e.g. `value[index]` -- access members of a vector or dictionary, not their properties.

 `a.?foo` evaluates to `true` if `a` has a `foo` property.